GoogleChrome/developer.chrome.com/site/en/blog/building-for-the-web/index.md

 ## The slow decline of interest in cross-platform app frameworks and the rise of Flutter

 The web isn't the only platform that promises "write once, run anywhere".
-Cross-platform frameworks such as Electron.js do, too.
+Cross-platform frameworks _à la_ Electron.js do, too.
 With the web becoming powerful enough to drive apps such as Photoshop that were thought to be impossible, we can, however, observe a slow decline of interest in cross-platform desktop app frameworks such as [Electron.js](https://www.electronjs.org/) and [NW.js](https://nwjs.io/), and mobile app frameworks such as [Cordova](https://cordova.apache.org/) or [React Native](https://reactnative.dev/); while at the same time there is an undeniable increase of interest in [Flutter](https://flutter.dev/).
-The following [Google Trends chart](https://trends.google.com/trends/explore/TIMESERIES/1636457400?hl=en-US&tz=-60&cat=5&date=today+5-y&q=%2Fg%2F11bw_559wr,%2Fg%2F11f11js9bh,%2Fm%2F06znsr5,%2Fg%2F11f03_rzbg,%2Fg%2F11h03gfxy9&sni=3) shows all five frameworks side by side.
+The following [Google Trends chart](https://trends.google.com/trends/explore/TIMESERIES/1636457400?hl=en-US&tz=-60&cat=5&date=today+5-y&q=%2Fg%2F11bw_559wr,%2Fg%2F11f11js9bh,%2Fm%2F06znsr5,%2Fg%2F11f03_rzbg,%2Fg%2F11h03gfxy9&sni=3) shows the five frameworks side by side.
 While noting that this chart shows disambiguated topic trends as detected by Google (as opposed to ambiguous [search term trends](https://blog.tomayac.com/2021/11/08/things-mode-and-strings-mode-in-google-trends/)), nevertheless it is clearly not an exact science.